 Inflight Internet access can be horridly expensive, but you can escape those sky-high costs by taking out a global WiFi subscription which unlocks unlimited Internet aboard 28 airlines from just $15 per month.

-This deal covers the following airlines why ply the Australian skies:
+This deal covers the following airlines which ply the Australian skies:

 - American Airlines